haraldsteinlechner/haraldsteinlechner.github.io/index.md

 ### Cutting edge technology for real-world applications

-With over 15 years of experience in applied research and industry projects my focus is on providing cutting-edge technologies and insights to your applications: Consulting & courses, concept, analysis of optimization potential and tailormade components.
+With over 15 years of experience in applied research and industry projects my focus is on providing cutting-edge technologies and insights to your applications: Consulting & courses, concept, analysis of optimization potential and implementation of tailormade components.

 ### Courses